palinayantsevich/Sprint_7/README.md

 There are several auxiliary files in the project

-### 1. 'helpers' directory
+### 1. helpers

 Created to store additional methods.
-Includes separate files for 'courier' and 'order' files.

 ### 2. data